abdulwaheed76/practices/README.md

 #### All languages
 1. Creating PR with console errors in browser, network tab errors in browser, application tab in browser or commandline erros of any kind.
-1. Creating PR without integration tests coded, of at least all APIs in current post.
-The integration test should not just test the response code but also verify the data again (in database or whatever source is applicable) after hitting the API.
+1. Creating PR without unit tests (in backend), integration tests (in backend) of at least all Rest endpoint APIs and e2e tests in frontend (at least 1 per view screen).
+      1. The integration test should not just test the response code but also verify the data again (in database or whatever source is applicable) after hitting the API.
+      1. Screen is a unique page content.
+E.g ignoring header, footer, nav bar (common things), login page is one screen, register is another, add user another, list user is another.

 #### Javascript, Typescript
 1. Creating PR with lint errors.
 Lint errors are not just errors shown in IDE but also via command line and scripts for example, but not limited to, eslint commandline.